LesFerch/TimeRemaining/Readme.md

 Unzip the files to the folder **C:\HTA-TimeRemaining**.
 If you wish to use a different folder, you will have to edit the scheduled task XML files to the correct path.

-**Note**: The folder cannot have any spaces in its name.
+**Note**: The target folder cannot have any spaces in its path (e.g. it won't work inside a subfolder of "Program Files").
 This is a limitation of the **Elevate.exe** program needed to elevate and wait for the AddTime script.

 Edit the permissions of the folder so that standard users have **read-only** access.